HimeWoo/untitled-paint-game/ProjectDocument.md

 <img width="246" height="161" alt="Screenshot 2025-12-10 at 5 31 50 PM" src="https://github.com/user-attachments/assets/c1bef06f-c6c9-4649-86ad-792377615fc7" />
 <img width="297" height="133" alt="Screenshot 2025-12-10 at 5 34 51 PM" src="https://github.com/user-attachments/assets/40e6993b-33fc-48e1-ad84-0367b8cdb937" />

-These rules make combat feel fair: the player understands why they were hit and has clear tools (dash, invincibility, spacing) to avoid damage.
+These rules make combat feel much fairer by helping the player understand why they were hit and what they can do (dash, invincibility, spacing) to avoid taking more damage.

 ---